How to Avoid Taking the Wrong Medications

-Very few seniors can avoid taking medications.
-There are simply too many ways popping a pill can help you, whether it’s lowering high blood pressure, regulating diabetes, lowering cholesterol, or dozens of other possibilities in which medicines can improve your quality of life.
+Nearly nine out of ten people age 65 and older take at least one medication.1 There are simply too many ways popping a pill can help you, whether it’s lowering high blood pressure, regulating diabetes, lowering cholesterol, or dozens of other possibilities in which medicines can improve your quality of life.

 Here are a few things to be mindful of when it comes to taking medicines:

 Seniors who take several medications may confuse similar sounding medicines with each other.
-Although the FDA reviews names of drugs before the come on the market, looking for similarities, many brand names still sound a lot like each other (i.e. Zyrtec is for allergies while Zantac is for heartburn), and the manufacturers’ clinical names are often times multi-syllabic, tongue-twisting nightmares.
-Many drugs tend to look the same coming out of a prescription bottle as well (should I take the little white pill, or the other little while pill?).
+Although the FDA reviews names of drugs before they come on the market for similarities, many brand names still sound a lot like each other (i.e. Zyrtec is for allergies while Zantac is for heartburn), and the manufacturers’ clinical names are often times multi-syllabic tongue-twisters.
+Many drugs tend to look the same coming out of a prescription bottle as well (should I take this little white pill, or the other little while pill?).

 For patients with diminished mental capacities such as Alzheimer’s disease or dementia, the challenge to of getting proper prescriptions and dosages right can be daunting at best and downright dangerous at worst.

 Making sure you take the right medicine in the right dosage is best solved by using a pill minder.
 Sorting daily medications whether you are a patient or a caregiver is the best way to ensure that there are no medication mishaps.
 If a pill is not in the minder, then it does not need to be taken.
 Prescription bottles should be kept separate from the pill minder to further safeguard against wrong pill issues.